React Hooks: Complete Guide to All 17 Built-in Hooks With Practical Examples (2026)

 });

-When to use: Building reusable component libraries that need to expose a controlled API.
+When to use: Building reusable component libraries that need to expose a controlled, limited API to parent components.

 13. useDebugValue